image

 Elyse Greenspan

-My first question on CRB, you guys pointed to a one-off sale in North America.
-I think you gave the impact of Great Britain, the one-off item there that the GB piece would have been up 2%.
+My first question on CRB, you guys pointed to a one-off sale in North America, I think you gave the impact of Great Britain, the one-off item there that the GB piece would have been up 2%.

-Michael Burwell
+Mike Burwell

 Yes, Elyse, I mean, we would have been a slight -- we have been flat overall to a slight increase.
 It's kind of really where we would have been for the quarter.
 Obviously, when we look at the quarter, overall, we look at the year-to-date results.
 And when we look at that, we feel like we're operating pretty favorably in comparison to the market.

-And so that's kind of how we think about it. .
+And so that's kind of how we think about it..

 Elyse Greenspan

-Or if we can just get a little bit more color on what you saw within wholesale and is anything there kind of onetime to the Q3.
-And how we should think about the trajectory of that business from here. .
+I'm not sure if that had an impact or if we just get a little bit more color on what you saw within wholesale?
+And is anything there kind of onetime to the Q3?
+And how we should think about the trajectory of that business from here?.

-Michael Burwell
+Mike Burwell

 And so that's what we really saw in terms of driving the reduction in revenue growth for the quarter.
 Now we continue to evaluate strategic alternatives, as we said, for Miller.
-Miller has been a very strong and performing business for us, but that's the direct reason of why the decline in Miller for the quarter. .
+Miller has been a very strong and performing business for us, but that's the direct reason of why the decline in Miller for the quarter..

 Elyse Greenspan